 Here’s how it works.

-The two basic components of a typical SMS-marketing campaign are the keyword and the shortcode.
-Here’s an example:
+The two basic components of a typical SMS marketing campaign are the keyword and the shortcode.
+Here’s an example of SMS advertising:

 “POPCORN” is the keyword that gets placed in the body of the message.

 “555555” is the shortcode that gets put in the recipient box.